-Clean the fuel filter cap and surrounding area to ensure dirt does not fall into the fuel module.
+1. Clean the fuel filter cap and surrounding area with a clean rag to ensure dirt does not fall into the fuel module.

 Dirt in the fuel system can lead to significant damage to the fuel system.
 Failure to comply may result in equipment or property damage.